‘Big Daddy’ Don Garlits still chasing drag racing records, more innovation at 86

 Garlits was forced to retire from racing in 1992 – at the age of 60 – due to a detached retina in his eye.
 He made two brief comebacks in 1998 and again in 2003, attaining a personal best of 323 mph in 4.7 seconds (on a quarter-mile, before NHRA scaled back Top Fuel dragsters and Funny Cars to 1,000-foot lanes).

-“Big Daddy” Don Garlits is the most notable and innovative driver in drag racing history.
+“Big Daddy” Don Garlits is arguably the most popular driver in drag racing history.
 Photo: NHRA/National Dragster.

 While Top Fuel dragsters are routinely hitting 330 mph and faster these days, Garlits demurs when asked if he’d like to pilot one of the current nitro dragsters.